I visited André Santos’ restaurant and it’s exactly as bad as you’d expect

 According to the ridiculously extensive menu, the dish, Uramaki Miami, consists of, “A [sushi] roll of crispy salmon in breadcrumbs, covered with blowtorched buffalo mozzarella, bacon bits and special sauce.”

 First, though, we are treated to the starter.
 A deep, rectangular white plate arrives with five lumps of raw salmon – a poached quails egg glued on top of each with wasabi mayo – plonked on a mound of grated radish, floating in about half a litre of soy sauce.
-The restaurant is on a hill, so all the soy sauce gathers at one end.
+The restaurant is on a hill.
+All the soy sauce gathers at one end of the plate.

 The little dots of sweet chilli on the eggs do little to make it look more appetising, but I stick one in my mouth anyway.
 As I chew and chew and try to swallow, we notice an ant – prostrate and with a look of intense suffering on its face – poached securely into the side of one of the eggs.